bhwanip/email-service/ReadMe.md

 * It uses AWS SQS for messaging and events.
 * The *email-gateway* and *email-processor* microservices containers are deployed on EC2.

+### TODO

+The solution can be further improved with below:

+* Add SWAGGER docs for REST endpoints
+* Implement a caching layer using AWS elastic cache
+* Look to add database transactions where they can help